Broke? Get a Job!

 Eventually I woke up one day and decided that I didn't want to work there anymore.
 I didn't want to be miserable every morning going to work, and I certainly didn't want to be miserable every day when I got home.
 I wasn't fulfilled.
 I didn't feel like I was making a difference.
 So I quit.

 Sidetrack!
 Looking to help up grade the feel for my own site.
-Thoughts regarding the overall look at http://www.onthespotpainting.ca?
-Really a stellar interior painter in Beaumont if, perhaps looking inside the Alberta location.
+Thoughts regarding the overall look at http://greenplanetexcavation.com?
+Really a fantastic earth moving company in Scarborough if, perhaps looking inside the Ontario location.
 Write a remark.
 Thx!

 Now, everyone around me was shocked that I had done so without a Plan B in place.
 I had a Plan B, though.
 I was going to work from home building up a business that I had complete faith in.
 I was passionate about the business concept, thrilled that I was going to be able to make a difference in so many people's lives.
 I had a fire in my belly, and I was ready to tear up the home business industry!